"'Then there was an 'issing sound and a voice said "Minador"'"

 During World War II, the closed station at Down Street was converted into the headquarters of the Railway Executive - the body that controlled all railways during and immediately after the war.
 Walls were built along the platform edges, and the resulting space was converted to offices.
 Access was normally from the surface, but trains could also be stopped to allow people in and out of the driver's cab.
 Brompton Road was also converted and used for London Anti-Aircraft Control; later it was a Territorial Army training centre and may have been used by the Auxiliary Fire Service.

 In the 1970s the Hounslow branch was extended to Heathrow Airport, which at the time consisted of three terminals grouped around a central point.
 In the 1980s a fourth terminal was added on the south side of the airport and the line was extended in a loop to serve it; the loop was made longer than strictly necessary so as to serve the planned location of the fifth terminal.
 However Terminal 5 was eventually built much further west and, therefore, the original route was extended directly to it while leaving the loop in place to serve Terminal 4.
 Because of unstable ground, it was not possible to construct the junction between the loop and the extension while trains were running and so the loop was closed for the duration of the works.
+Both the Terminal 4 and Terminal 5 stations are owned by the owners of Heathrow Airport although they are run by TfL.

 The erstwhile Aldwych branch has always been a curiosity.
 It was left over from the GN&SR route when the Piccadilly to Holborn section was added, and it remains unclear why it was ever built.
 Although the GN&SR powers to build north of Finsbury Park were formally abandoned, the same didn't happen here.
 It is possible that attempts were made but Parliament rejected them; if so, no record has been left.
 The original plan was to terminate north of the Aldwych, but in 1902 the proposed route was extended to Temple station on the District Line, then amended to run to Waterloo instead.
 Powers were only ever granted for the section actually built.